segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 ---
-title: Braze
+title: Braze Destination
-redirect_from:
-- '/integrations/appboy/'
-- '/destinations/appboy/'
+rewrite: true
 ---

 [Braze](https://www.braze.com/), formerly Appboy, is an engagement platform that empowers growth by helping marketing teams to build customer loyalty through mobile, omni channel customer experiences.

-The {{integration.name}} Destination is open-source on GitHub.
+The Braze Destination is open-source on GitHub.
 You can browse the code on Github: [iOS](https://github.com/Appboy/appboy-segment-ios), [Android](https://github.com/Appboy/appboy-segment-android), [Web](https://github.com/segment-integrations/analytics.js-integration-appboy), [Server](https://github.com/segmentio/integration-appboy).

-_**NOTE:** There are currently two major of the Braze SDK.
+_**NOTE:** There are currently two major versions of the Braze SDK.
 Make sure you read [important notes](https://segment.com/docs/destinations/braze/#migrating-to-v2-of-the-braze-web-sdk) regarding migration from Version 1 to Version 2._

 This document was last updated on June 13, 2018.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://segment.com/help/contact)!